GrinonBarrett/Taksidos/Core Rules/Creatures/Shorehound.md

 ### Shorehound
-This creature resmbles a canine with leathery skin in place of fur and a tortoise shell.
+This creature resembles a canine with leathery skin in place of fur and a tortoise shell.
 Where one would expect its rear paws are instead flippers and its front paws resemble webbed claws.
 Their collective noun is a pack.

 **Creature Type**: Shorehounds are Bigenerae.
 They are affected by magic as though they were Reptiles.